 Applicants who have already been successful during a research grant interview or screening process (e.g. IRCSET, IRCHSS, Funded Research Positions, etc.) should provide relevant details as part of the application process.
 The online application process is mandatory even if your funding has been secured.

 There is an online application fee of €55.

 If you encounter difficulties in filing the relevant documentation you should direct your query to the Research Admissions Office .
 Please note that applications that are deemed incomplete due to the absence of key supporting documents will not proceed to the Doctoral Programme Committee for review.

-Applicants must normally have an excellent primary degree, and / or professional qualification, in a relevant discipline from a reputable institution.
-In addition, PhD applicants should have an excellent Masters degree from a reputable institution.
+Applicants must normally have an excellent honors primary degree (2.I or higher), and / or professional qualification, in a relevant discipline from a reputable institution.
+In addition, PhD applicants should have an excellent Masters degree (minimum 65% average grade and also include a dissertation component) from a reputable institution.
 All applicants must have a fluent command of the English language.
 Since the demand for places is extremely high, these minimum requirements do not guarantee admission.
 Preference is given to the strongest academic applicants.